tamirmb/ghplus/README.md

 sudo ./install.sh
 ```

-Then, [generate a GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) and configure `ghp` with your token:
+Then, [generate a GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with the following scopes:

+- `repo`

+### Configuration

+Configure `ghp` and enter your personal access token:

 ```bash
 ghp configure
 ```

-Your personal access token <ins>**is not encrypted**</ins> and stored in `~/.ghp/config`.
+Your personal access token <ins>**is written as plaintext**</ins> to `~/.ghp/config`.

 ### Commands